Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Choose some color palettes and printing options (default are OK).
 - Run and wait for completion, code is fast on Matlab, slower with Octave.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
+- The .txt output can also be processed with https://github.com/HerrZatacke/wifi-gbp-emulator

 Now let's detail the new features available with this version of emulator: